 Nomatic Travel Pack – For the Ultra Minimalist

-The Nomatic Travel Pack is another great offering from Nomatic and it’s perfect if you truly want to embrace the minimalist style!
+The slightly smaller Nomatic Travel Pack is another great offering from Nomatic and it’s perfect if you truly want to embrace the minimalist style!

 This 20-liter daypack can be expanded to 30 liters, making it extremely adaptable for travel… if you travel light.
 An internal zip-shut mesh divider means you can keep clean and dirty clothing separate, and there are a compression packing cube and separate shoe compartment incorporated.